gabrielc42/q-and1-p-characters-of-Prime-numbers/README.md

 https://en.wikipedia.org/wiki/Stokes%27_theorem
 Fundamental theorem of calculus complex differentiable at z0

+ Now, more seriously, I want to speak about Ramanujan and Euler.
 Sources:
 - Quantum Field Theory I: Basics in Mathematics and Physics Zeidler, Eberhard 2006/01/01 - Quantum Field Theory I: Basics in Mathematics and Physics: A Bridge between Mathematicians and Physicists